a347807131/blog/source/_posts/读书笔记系列：The-Great-Gatsby.md

 ---

-# Knotty and Graceful Sentences and Words
+# Knotty Graceful Sentences
 ## Chapter 1
 ## Chapter 2
-1. He smiled understandingly——much more than understandingly.
+* He smiled understandingly——much more than understandingly.
 It was one of the those rare smiles with a quality of eternal reassurance in it, that you may come across four or five times in life.

+##chapter 7
+*
+* he started up on his tiptoes and then would have collapsed to his knees [had not Tom held him upright].
+* Self-consciously, with his authoritative arms breaking the way, we pushed through the still-gathering crowd, passing a hurried doctor, case in hand, who had [been sent for in wild hope] an hour ago.